PriyaShah12/trustwell_exercise/README.md

 # trustwell_exercise
-Calculating calories based on user input
+This project calculaties calories based on user input.